jordan52/trickykegstands/src/site/checklist.md

 You're set.
 Any time you ssh to an amazon box, it will try that key.
 Any other place you ssh to will try your default id_rsa key.

+* generate the public key from a private key - ssh-keygen -y -f /path/to/private/key > publicKey.pub

 ##Add Harddrive to Linux mounted to /mnt/data